alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 ### When to publish organograms

-You must publish the data twice a year.
-Take a ‘snapshot’ of the roles on 31 March and 30 September and publish them on data.gov.uk by 6 June and 6 December respectively.
+You must publish the data 4 times a year.
+Take a ‘snapshot’ of the roles on 31 March, 30 June, 30 September, 31 December and publish them on data.gov.uk by 30th April, 31st July, 31st October and 31st January respectively.

 ### What to include